|Matchday Essentials 2003-2004 Click here for the latest match previews and reports

 The visitors responded two minutes later when a corner from the left saw Patrick Agyemang's header blocked by Roger Johnson.
 Then on nine minutes Williams managed to parry another effort by Agyemang sent in from the edge of the penalty area.
 It was another confidence booster for Williams in only his second competitive First Team start for the Wanderers.

-Johnson saw a shot parried by Steve Banks in the Wimbledon goal on ?? minutes as Wycombe went in search of a second.
+Johnson then saw a shot parried by Steve Banks in the Wimbledon goal as Wycombe went in search of a second.
 A fairly even first half ended with Jermaine McSporran slicing a shot over the bar from inside the penalty while at the other end Nigel Reo-Coker had two efforts at goal, one going wide and the other being blocked again by Johnson.

 Half-time Wycombe 1 Wimbledon 0